 Also of interest is that Roseville has more people living here who work in computers and math than 95% of the places in the US.

-The population of Roseville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.67% of adults in Roseville have a bachelor's degree or even advanced degree.
+The citizens of Roseville are very well educated compared to the average community in the nation: 37.67% of adults in Roseville have a bachelor's degree or even advanced degree.

 The per capita income in Roseville in 2010 was $36,345, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $145,380 for a family of four.
 However, Roseville contains both very wealthy and poor people as well.

 Roseville is a very ethnically-diverse city.
 The people who call Roseville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roseville residents report their race to be White, followed by Asian.
 Roseville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.95% of the city’s residents.
 Important ancestries of people in Roseville include German, Irish, English, Italian, and French.

 The most common language spoken in Roseville is English.
 Other important languages spoken here include Spanish and Tagalog.